 - ACCESS: Only allows access to no-pet housing

-An emotional support animal is not a pet.
-It is a companion dog or cat that provides therapeutic benefit to an individual with a mental or psychiatric disability.
+- DEFINITION: An ESA is not a pet.
+It is a companion animal that provides therapeutic benefits to an individual with a psychiatric disability.

-Any size or breed of dog or cat can be an emotional support animal.
-They do not have to be professionally trained to perform any task, but must be trained to behave appropriately in a public setting.
+- TRAINING: These animals do not have to be professionally trained to perform a particular task but must be trained to behave appropriately in a public setting.